shuds13/python-tutorials/tutorials/python.doc-sphinx.md

 index.rst is the base file containing your toctree (table of contents tree).

-conf.py is the configuration of your project
+conf.py is the configuration file for your project.

-You now have template for your documentation.
+You now have a template for your documentation.
 To build:

     make html